 An active chamber musician, Suzanne has been a guest of the Penderecki String Quartet and the Quatuor Arthur Leblanc and was invited to the Prince Edward County Chamber Music festival in Picton, Ontario.
 She has played recitals at the National Arts Centre’s Fourth Stage and Salon.
 She is a returning guest artist at the Scotia Festival of Music and has participated in the Indian River Festival and New Brunswick Summer Music Festival on several occasions.
 She has toured with soprano Wendy Nielsen and pianist Robert Kortgaard for Debut Atlantic.
 She is a member of Halifax’s woodwind quintet, Fifth Wind.

-As a guest oboist, Suzanne has performed with the Vancouver Symphony, the Montreal Symphony, and the National Arts Centre Orchestra, and she has toured with the Singapore Symphony and Les Violons du Roy.
+As a guest oboist, Suzanne has performed with the Edmonton Symphony, the Vancouver Symphony, the Montreal Symphony, and the National Arts Centre Orchestra, and she has toured with the Singapore Symphony and Les Violons du Roy.
 She has commissioned and premiered many pieces by Atlantic composers and enjoys working with non-traditional ensembles.

 Suzanne holds a Bachelor of Music degree from the University of Ottawa where she studied with Rowland Floyd, and a Master of Music from the University of Michigan where her teacher was Harry Sargous.
 Other influential teachers include Maurice Bourgue and Richard Killmer.